Thomaswang0822/loma_differentiable/pd_logs/README.md

 ### Notations

-Each concept could have more than one name/alias and notation/symbol accross different places.
+Each concept could have more than one name/alias and notation/symbol across different places.
 We provide a reference list first before discussing technical details.

 - integrand: $f(x), f(x, t), [x < t]$
 - integral: $\int_{x=a}^{b} f(x)$